PrincetonUniversity/PsyNeuLink/docs/source/QuickReference.rst

 A Composition is made up of one more Mechanisms and/or nested Compositions, connected by Projections.
 A Composition is created by first calling its constructor and then using its `add methods <Composition_Creation>` to add Components.
 Every Composition has a `graph <Composition.graph>` attribute, in which each Mechanism or nested Composition is a node and each `Projection` is a directed edge.
-The graph defines the default flow of computation (from each node to the ones to which it projects), that may be modified by `Conditions <Condition>` assigned to the Composition's `scheduler <Composition.scheduler>`.
+The graph defines the default flow of computation (from each node to the ones to which it projects)when it is executed using its `run <Composition.run>` method, that may be modified by `Conditions <Condition>` assigned to the Composition's `scheduler <Composition.scheduler>` (see `below <Quick_Reference_Scheduling>`.
 The graph can be displayed using the Composition's `show_graph
-<Composition.show-graph>` method, an example of which is shown in the `figure <QuickReference_Overview_Figure>` below.
+<Composition.show_graph>` method, an example of which is shown in the following figure:
-The sections that follow provide a description of these and the other basic objects in PsyNeuLink.

 .. _Quick_Reference_Compositions__Figure:

 .. figure:: _static/QuickReference_Composition_fig.svg
-   :width: 50%
+   :width: 75%

-   **Composition.** Example of a PsyNeuLink Composition that contains various types of `Mechanisms <Mechanism>` (shown as ovals, which each type shown capitalized in its label) and `Projections <Projections>` between them (shown as arrows);  see `BasicsAndSampler_Stroop_Example_With_Control_Figure` for a more complete description of the model implemented by this Composition).
+   **Composition.** Example of a PsyNeuLink Composition that contains various types of `Mechanisms <Mechanism>` (shown as ovals, which each type shown in parentheses belown the Mechanism's name) and `Projections <Projections>` between them (shown as arrows);  see `Basics And Sampler <BasicsAndSampler_Elaborate_Configurations>` for a more complete description of the model implemented by this Composition).

 .. _Quick_Reference_Scheduling:

 `Scheduling <Scheduler>`
 ------------------------

 PsyNeuLink Mechanisms can be executed on their own.
+However, usually they are executed as part of a Composition to which they belong, when that is executed using its `run <Composition.run>` method.
+When a Composition is `run
-However, usually, they are executed when a Composition to which they belong is executed, under the control of the `Scheduler`.
-The Schedule executes Compositions iteratively in rounds of execution referred to as `PASS` es, in which each Mechanism in the Composition is given an opportunity to execute;  By default, each Mechanism in a Composition executes exactly once per `PASS`.
-However, the Scheduler can be used to specify one or more `Conditions <Condition>` for each Mechanism that determine whether it executes in a given `PASS`.
-This can be used to determine when a Mechanism begins and/or ends executing, how many times it executes or the frequency with which it executes relative to other Mechanisms, and any other dependency that can be expressed in terms of the attributes of other Components in PsyNeuLink.
-Using a `Scheduler` and a combination of `pre-specified <Condition_Pre_Specified>` and `custom <Condition_Custom>` Conditions, any pattern of execution can be configured that is logically possible.
+<Composition_Run>`, its Components are executed under the control of its `scheduler <Composition.scheduler>`.
+This
+is a `Scheduler`, that executes the Composition iteratively in rounds of execution referred to as a `PASS`, in which each node (Mechanism and/or nested Composition) in the Composition's `graph <Composition.graph>` is given an opportunity to execute.
+By default, each node executes exactly once per `PASS`, in the order determined by the edges (`Projections <Projection>`) between them.
+However, the Scheduler can be used to specify one or more `Conditions
+<Condition>` for each node that determine whether it executes in a given `PASS`.
+This can be
+used to determine when a node begins and/or ends executing, how many times it executes or the frequency with which it executes relative to other nodes, and any other dependency that can be expressed in terms of the attributes of other Components in PsyNeuLink.
+Using a `Scheduler` and a combination of `pre-specified
+<Condition_Pre_Specified>` and `custom <Condition_Custom>` Conditions, any pattern of execution can be configured
+that is logically possible.

-Using a Scheduler, a Composition continues to execute `PASS` es until its `TRIAL` `termination Condition
+A Composition continues to execute `PASS`\es until its `TRIAL` `termination Condition
 <Scheduler_Termination_Conditions>` is met, which constitutes a `TRIAL` of executions.
 This is associated with a
-single input to the System.
+single input to the Composition.
 Multiple `TRIAL` s (corresponding to a sequences of inputs) can be executed using a Composition's `run <Composition.run>` method.

 .. _Quick_Reference_Logging: